- Download our Moving to Spain Guide (PDF)

-With a stunning location on the idyllic Iberian Peninsula in Western Europe, Spain not only attracts countless tourists every year, but also those keen to make it their permanent home.
-It’s a fascinating country rich with history, mesmerising architecture, deliciosa cuisine, scintillating fashion trends, music, sport and art.
-It’s therefore no surprise that Spain sees an annual influx of expats who want to experience the exciting sights, sounds and tastes of this pretty Iberian country for themselves.
+With a stunning location on the idyllic Iberian Peninsula in Western Europe, Spain not only attracts countless tourists every year but also those keen to make it their permanent home.
+It's a fascinating country rich with history, mesmerising architecture, deliciosa cuisine, scintillating fashion trends, music, sport and art.
+It's therefore no surprise that expats moving to Spain want to experience the exciting sights, sounds and tastes of this pretty Iberian country for themselves.

 The country's most widely spoken language is, of course, Spanish, but other local languages such as Catalan and Basque are also common.
 While a basic command of Spanish is certainly useful and will help foreigners integrate into Spanish society much quicker, English is also widely spoken.

-Those who move to Spain not only have the picturesque Iberian Peninsula on their doorstep, but are also ideally placed to experience the rest of Western Europe, the Mediterranean and North Africa.
+Those moving to Spain not only have the picturesque Iberian Peninsula on their doorstep but are also ideally placed to experience the rest of Western Europe, the Mediterranean and North Africa.
 Getting around in Spain itself is also straightforward and painless, with excellent road infrastructure, extensive rail services and busy airports.

-While Madrid's cost of living is rather expensive, the rest of Spain is surprisingly easy on the pocket.
-In recent years the employment environment has been improving steadily and, the effects of Covid-19 notwithstanding, Spain’s vibrant economy is ripe with opportunities.
+While Barcelona and Madrid's cost of living is rather expensive, the rest of Spain is surprisingly easy on the pocket.
+In recent years the employment environment has been improving steadily and Spain's vibrant economy is ripe with opportunities.
 While salaries may generally be slightly lower than elsewhere in Europe, the lower cost of living means Spain is a great country to live and work in.